SvenGroot/JumboCore/doc/QuickStart/Configuration.md

 If you want to run Jumbo on a cluster, more configuration is needed.

-First, you must configure some values in `support/Get-JumboConfig.ps1`.
-You must set the `$JUMBO_HOME` directory to the directory where Jumbo is installed (this path must be the same on all nodes).
+First, you must configure some values in [`support/Get-JumboConfig.ps1`](../../src/scripts/support/Get-JumboConfig.ps1).
+You must set the `$JUMBO_HOME` variable to the directory where Jumbo's binaries are to be deployed (this path must be the same on all nodes).
 If you change the `$JUMBO_LOG` directory, also make the corresponding modifications in `bin/common.config`.
 Check the comments in the file for further available configuration options.

-Using `bin/common.config`, you can modify the log directory and configure rack-awareness (used by the task scheduler to get data locality).
+Using [`bin/common.config`](../../src/common.config), you can modify the log directory and configure rack-awareness (used by the task scheduler to get data locality).
+If you don't need either of these things, you don't need to touch this file.
+See the [common.config XML documentation](https://www.ookii.org/Link/JumboDocCommonConfig) for all the options.

 In order to start Jumbo using the provided scripts, you must also specify which nodes it will run on.
 Jumbo uses a two-level configuration system for this: the `deploy/groups` file specifies groups